mysan91/milestoneprojecttwo/README.md

 I started by figuring out how I wanted the game to be structured and what different levels that would be included.

-Since I myself prefer to be able to choose which level I want at each time I drive, I chose to have a menu where you can choose which level suits you best.
+Since I myself prefer to be able to choose which the theme and make the game appealing i chose to have 3 different themes all on the same level.

-I decided to start with 3 different levels.
-The first level is with 16 cards and the second level is with 24 cards and the last is with 36 cards.

-The first level is done with different programming languages and the second was with different Starwar characters.
-And the last one was with icons that I downloaded from Iconfinder.com
+Each game has 30 cards with different pictures and a different background.

-I started by building the first page and also the page with How to play the game.
-Then I started with level 1 and chose the pictures that would be included.
+I started by making the index.html page and after i went for the first theme and chosing the icons to use in the game.
-Then I built the structure of the game and made sure the page was responsive.
-Then I went on and did the same at level 2 and 3.
+After i did the second 2 themes and made all the visuall work and also the pictures.

+After the html and css park i started working with the javascript parts.
+Bit by bit and testing so the code worked.

+When the code worked i added a scoreboard and the correct javascript code to it.

+After this process i did the media so the game can be played on different screens.

 ## UX